darraghoriordan/use-miller/apps/frontend/src/docs/page-content/miller-start/how-to/production.md

 Navigate to `infrastructure/production/digitalocean-hosting`.

-Copy the `...tfvars.template` file to `....tfvars` and fill in the values as described below.
+Copy the `terraform.tfvars.template` file to `terraform.tfvars` and fill in the values as described below.

 ## 2. Create an ssh certificate